Thank you for reading our post, please rate this article at the end.

 9) Consider Carpooling

 Many other campers are also trying to save fuel, so carpooling is an option.
 If you’re at a campsite and need to run an errand in town, try asking to see if anyone is heading that way so you can hop a ride.
-You could also offer a ride to other campers so that everyone saves on fuel.
+You could also offer rides to other campers, so everyone saves on fuel.

 10) Smart Driving

-- Inertia is your friend: When driving, quickly accelerate to your desired speed, and then go for the highest gears to keep the revs low.
+- Inertia is your friend: When driving, accelerate quickly to your desired speed, then shift to the highest gear to keep the revs low.
 Ensure you also adjust your speeds to “catch” traffic lights.
-The idea is to never use the brakes and to keep your RVs inertia moving it.
+The idea is to never use the brakes and to keep your RV’s inertia moving.

-- Always leave some space between you and the car ahead so your engine beaks to slow your RV when they break.
+- Always leave some space between you and the car ahead so your engine brakes to slow your RV when they brake.

 - Always set your eyes ahead, and change lanes accordingly to avoid hard braking or slowing.